DevOpsVeche/.github/profile/README.md

-## A plan
+## THE PLAN

 1. Create the organization
-2. Create a repository with plan memo
+2. Create the repository with THE PLAN
 3. `* * *`
 4. PROFIT!!!